SHOBUsi/secure-network-design-cisco-pkt/02-routing-and-segmentation.md

 ## Overview

-With addressing in place, the next challenge is making traffic flow efficiently across the topology — while keeping different network segments logically isolated.
+With addressing in place, the next challenge is making traffic flow efficiently across the topology, while keeping different network segments logically isolated.
 This section covers two things:

-1. **OSPF** — dynamic routing so routers automatically learn paths to every subnet
+1. **OSPF**: dynamic routing so routers automatically learn paths to every subnet
-2. **VLANs + Inter-VLAN routing** — logical network segmentation within the HQ switch fabric
+2. **VLANs + Inter-VLAN routing**: logical network segmentation within the HQ switch fabric

 These aren't just technical requirements.
 They're the foundation of the security model.
 You cannot enforce zone-based access control if devices in different security zones are on the same flat network.